Longsheng Rice Terrace in China

 The linked together rice terraces vary from season to season.
 In spring, the water is irrigated into the fields and the terraces look like great chains or ribbons hung on the hillsides.
-When the onset of summer, green waves rush continuously down the mountainside from heaven.
+During summer, green waves rush continuously down the mountainside from heaven.
 The theme of autumn is the harvest, with the mountainside decorated with the gold of ripened millet.
 Coming into winter, the whole mountain will be covered with white snow, just like dragons playing with water.

-Now, the Dragon’s Backbone Rice Terraces covers an area of 66 square kilometers (about 16308 acres) and spans an altitude between 300 meters (about 984 feet) and 1100 meters (about 3608 feet).
-It is said, ‘Where there is soil, there is a terrace’, be it in the valley, with swift-flowing river to the mountain’s summit with its swirling cloud cover, or from bordering verdant forest to the cliff walls.
-Even though the Dragon’s Backbone Rice Terraces is large, it is made up of numerous patches no more than 1 mu (it is a traditional unit of area in China, currently call shimu) (about 0.16 acres).
-The smaller ones like snails while the bigger one like towers.
+The Longsheng Rice Terraces covers an area of 66 square kilometers (about 16,308 acres) and spans an altitude between 300 meters (about 984 feet) and 1,100 meters (about 3,608 feet).
+It is said, ‘Where there is soil, there is a terrace’.
+From the valley, to the mountain summit, to the bordering forest, to the cliff walls.
+Even though the rice terraces are large, it is made up of numerous patches no more than 1 mu.
+A mu (currently call shimu) is a traditional unit of area in China and is about 0.16 acres.
+The smaller ones look like snails while the bigger ones look like towers.
 The outline is very smooth with gradients between 26 degrees and 35 degrees.

 Located in the west side and closest to Dazhai Village, the Thousand-layer Terraces are suitable for sunrise and sunset watching.
 Here, you can watch layers upon layers terraces piled up like a stairway reaching to the sky and the villages of Yao people.